jsong785/log_monitor/README.md

 To run, package main has the http server.
 Without any arguments supplied, it runs on "localhost:8080" on "/var/log" withe writing request timeout of 2000 milliseconds.
 Reading a client request timeout is hardcoded to 100ms.

+The supported arguments are:
+- dir="some_dir": directory to watch, trailing slash does not matter.
+- timeout=NUM: write request timeout in milliseconds.
+- addr="": [address:port] to run on.

 It is assumed that the user knows which files to query for.
 The supported query commands are:
 - lines